My name is Keith Peters.

 tinpig – A fast, lightweight command line utility to create projects of any kind from templates.

-Project Maker – A Sublime Text 2/3 plugin to allow creating any kind of project from your own custom templates.
+Project Maker – A Sublime Text 2/3 plugin to allow creating any kind of project from your own custom templates (has a new owner).

-Work Desktop – Mac Book Pro running MacOS some mountain version
+Work Laptop – Mac Book Pro running MacOS some mountain version

 Editor – NeoVim